Measuring Water Flow with IoT: A Smart Solution

 The device is driven by mains power with a built-in battery backup, ensuring uninterrupted operation even during power outages.

-The AKKR8 gateway transmits data over the mobile network and connects seamlessly to our cloud platform, where real-time readings are turned into actionable insight—cubic metres per hour, visualised, logged, and exportable.
+The AKKR8 gateway transmits data over the mobile network.
+It connects seamlessly to our cloud platform, where real-time readings are turned into actionable insights—cubic metres per hour, visualised, logged, and exportable.

 Across the globe, countless small streams and channels flow quietly—until they don’t.
 Real-time measurement helps detect anomalies, observe seasonal changes, and plan for heavy rainfall.
 For rural areas or remote sites, it’s a low-cost and low-maintenance way to gain control over local water flows—without complex infrastructure.